top of page

 (Part Time Staff)

-Tiffany has a deep love of working with individuals of all ages and abilities.
+Tiffany's own lived experience with chronic illness has driven her to make more accessible artistic spaces.
+She has a deep love of working with individuals of all ages and abilities.
 Whether it is facilitating dance improv workshops for young adults, summer camps for children, or seated dance fitness for seniors – Tiffany is always happiest to be moving and creating with the community.

 Have questions about Embrace?
 Contact Tiffany here.